Chuckle Brothers: Other appearances

-In 2010 the Chuckle Brothers won the first Celebrity Coach Trip.
+In 2010, the Chuckle Brothers won the first Celebrity Coach Trip.

 From 2014 until 2018, the brothers made appearances at various nightclubs and student events, performing sets and posing for photographs.
 After Barry's death, Paul stated that he would continue with these appearances.

 In March 2016, the brothers appeared in a promotional video for the computer game Hitman.

-In 2017 both brothers appeared in The Funniest Man in the World, a short film directed by Jon Conway about Joseph Grimaldi, played by Barry.
+In 2017, both brothers appeared in The Funniest Man in the World, a short film directed by Jon Conway about Joseph Grimaldi, played by Barry.

 Following Barry's death, Paul has appeared in a number of quiz shows for charity, including Pointless Celebrities, Tenable All Stars and Celebrity Mastermind.

 Music

 In October 1995, the Chuckle Brothers released an album entitled To You to Me featuring eleven tracks.
 Many of the tracks were based on their catchphrases, such as "To me, to you" and "Silly You, Silly Me".

-In October 2014, the Chuckle Brothers collaborated with Tinchy Stryder to release a charity single "To Me, To You (Bruv)" to raise funds for the African-Caribbean Leukaemia Trust.
+In October 2014, the Chuckle Brothers collaborated with Tinchy Stryder to release a charity single "To Me, To You (Bruv)" to raise funds for the African Caribbean Leukaemia Trust.

 In September 2015, the Brothers performed for twenty minutes at the music festival Bestival, citing it as the biggest crowd they had ever performed in front of.

 Mobile game

-In July 2016 the Chuckle Brothers released their first mobile app for Android and iOS titled "Chuckle World".
+In July 2016, the Chuckle Brothers released their first mobile app for Android and iOS titled "Chuckle World".
 It is a quiz game with Tinder style sliding mechanics and endless style mobile gameplay.

 Critical reception

-In November 2005, Jacques Peretti, a reporter for The Guardian, remarked on how "the appeal of the Chuckle Brothers remains a mystery to anyone over eight, but to anyone under eight, they're the ultimate entertainment experience".
-"The little people think they're hilarious, and if you add up all the little people across the country who think they're hilarious, you'd think it's ChuckleVision that should have the 28 comedy gongs, not Little Britain or The Office."
+In November 2005, Jacques Peretti, a reporter for The Guardian, remarked "The appeal of the Chuckle Brothers remains a mystery to anyone over eight, but to anyone under eight, they're the ultimate entertainment experience.
+The little people think they're hilarious, and if you add up all the little people across the country who think they're hilarious, you'd think it's ChuckleVision that should have the 28 comedy gongs, not Little Britain or The Office."

 On 31 January 2007, Rotherham United chairman Denis Coleman announced that the brothers had both been made honorary presidents of the football club.

 In 2008, they were honoured with the Special Award at the British Academy Children's Awards.